thefrontside/frontside.com/src/pages/blog/2020-07-29-decoupling-teams-through-simulation.md

       </a>
     </h3>
     <p>
       Mirage is a great library for implemnting HTTP simulation.
-In this blog post, we overview the basics of serializers in Mirage, and examin in detail the specific format of each JSON API, Active Model, Rest and generic serializers.
+In this blog post, we overview the basics of serializers in Mirage, and examine in detail the specific format of each JSON API, Active Model, Rest and generic serializers.
     </p>
     <a href="/blog/2020-08-31-mirage-serializers/" class="post-link">
       Continue reading